National Union (United Arab Republic)

-The National Union (الاتحاد القومي al-Ittihâd al-Kawmi) was the only permitted party in the United Arab Republic, the political union between Egypt and Syria that existed from 1958 to 1961.
+The National Union (الاتحاد القومي al-Ittihâd al-Kawmi) was the only permitted party in the United Arab Republic, the political union between Egypt and Syria that existed from 1957 to 1962.

+History

-The National Union was founded in Egypt on November 3, 1957, shortly before the founding of the United Arab Republic, by President Gamal Abdel Nasser as a successor to the Liberation Rally.
-After the formation of the UAR.
-In 1958 the National Union also became the only legal political movement in Syria.
-In the latter country, the National Union was controlled by Ba'athists and anti-communists.
+The National Union was founded by a presidential decree in Egypt in May 1957 by President Gamal Abdel Nasser as a successor to the Liberation Rally, with its permanent functions in effect from November 1957, shortly before the founding of the United Arab Republic.
+After the formation of the UAR in 1958, the National Union also became the only legal political movement in Syria.
+In the latter country, the National Union was controlled by former Ba'athists and anti-communists.

-The main objective of the National Union was to mobilize the population behind Nasser's policies, which consisted of Pan-Arabism, reforms and the building of a welfare state.
+The main objective of the National Union was to mobilize the population behind Nasser's policies, which consisted of pan-Arabism, reforms and the building of a welfare state.
 However, the National Union did not become a real mass movement, certainly not in Syria.
 The latter country withdrew from the UAR in September 1961.
 In 1962 Nasser replaced the National Union with the Arab Socialist Union (ASU).